pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 We collected a lot of common installation errors in the `Frequently Asked Questions <https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html#frequently-asked-questions>`_ subsection.
 Please note that if you make any changes, you need to force a recompilation of the CUDA kernels by removing the ``build/`` directory in the root folder of the respective package.
 In case the FAQ does not help you in solving your problem, please create an `issue <https://github.com/rusty1s/pytorch_geometric/issues>`_, please create an `issue <https://github.com/rusty1s/pytorch_geometric/issues>`_.
-You can additionaly check that the `official extension example <https://github.com/pytorch/extension-cpp>`_ runs on your machine.
+You should additionally verify that your CUDA is set up correctly by following the official `installation guide <https://docs.nvidia.com/cuda/index.html>`_, and that the `official extension example <https://github.com/pytorch/extension-cpp>`_ runs on your machine.

 C++/CUDA Extensions on macOS
 ----------------------------